rossant/website/content/2015-07-24-compiler-data-visualization.md

 However, I personally consider the project to be still in its infancy.
 There is still a whole lot of work before VisPy gets to a mature and stable state.
 If the [Jupyter developers admit considering the notebook (almost 5 years old, estimated 2 million users) as a "validated MVP" (Minimum Viable Product)](http://blog.jupyter.org/2015/07/07/project-jupyter-computational-narratives-as-the-engine-of-collaborative-data-science/), I can definitely see VisPy as a proof-of-concept/prototype.
 This might sound crazy, but it's really not.
 To give an idea, matplotlib, the state-of-the-art visualization library in Python, is almost 15 years old; Python and OpenGL are about 25 years old; UNIX was developed half a century ago; and so on and so forth.
 We like to consider software as a fast-paced environment, but, in many respects, time scales can be much slower than what we think.

 What will it take to bring the project to the next level?
-What can we do to ensures it lives through the next 5, 10, even 15 years?
+What can we do to ensure it lives through the next 5, 10, even 15 years?

 ## Current challenges